ansible-community/community-website/posts/archive/getting-started-ldap-authentication-in-ansible-tower.md

 More complex mapping will get equally more complex when mapping to teams and organizations in Ansible Tower.
-The example being used has a single organization with org admins defined as the OU named \"secret\" that was matched in User Flags By Group.
+The example being used has a single organization with org admins defined as the OU named "secret" that was matched in User Flags By Group.

 ```yml